lakshmankumar12/languageNotes/go_notes.md

 * Every Go program is made up of packages.
 Programs start running in package main.
 * By convention, the package name is the same as the last element of the import path
     * This means, typically you put all files of a package in a folder
+    * All files in a folder must have the same package name
 * package also gives a namespace like cpp.
 Like cpp, the same package(namespace) can be spread across source-files.
 Each sourcefile calls out its package as its first line.
   However, unlike cpp, one source file is fully one package only.